etra0/etra0/README.md

 ### Hi there 👋

 Chilean Programmer.
 I love messing with compiled languages (Rust, C++, C) and x86 assembly sometimes.
-Interested in Operative Systems, Game Hacking and analog photography.
+Interested in Operative Systems, Game Hacking and photography.

-- 🔭 I’m currently working at CodeWeavers.
 - 📫 How to reach me: https://twitter.com/etra0 — sebastian.aedo29@gmail.com
+- 🔭 I’m currently working on open-source projects!

 <!--
 **etra0/etra0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.